JessGold123/oral-sensory-dysregulation-ffcws-nsch/README.md

 Each script is structured to run independently but follows the logic outlined in the pre-analysis plan.
 > **Note (July 31, 2025):** Due to pending data access for FFCWS, analyses were initiated with NSCH.
 All models were specified a priori based on theory and outlined in the pre-analysis plan prior to examining either dataset.

+## Updates

+- **July 31, 2025:** Due to pending data access for FFCWS, analyses were initiated with NSCH.
+All models were specified a priori based on theory and outlined in the pre-analysis plan prior to examining either dataset.
+- **August 1, 2025:** Updated proposal uploaded (v2.0).
+Main NSCH analysis now restricted to ages 6–11 (T2) to reduce behavioral masking and better match FFCWS age profile.
+Exploratory analysis for adolescents (12–17; T3) added.

 ## Authorship